 The Catalog… What’s it all about?

 A catalog is a collection or record of items that is organized systematically, normally in a certain order, and usually includes information about each item.
-It is common practice to arrange and show information in catalogs, which can be either physical or digital.
-Some common types of catalogs include: Product Catalogs, Library Catalogs, Online Catalogs and Art Catalogs.
+It is common practice to arrange and show information in them, which can be either physical or digital.
+Some common types of include: Product, Library, Online, and Art catalogues.

 The Director of Catalog Management at EquipWare, Randall Bates, was the guest on this interesting edition of “Geared For Planning,” podcast which was hosted by Michelle Dawn Mooney.
 They discussed The Catalog by EquipWare and what it is all about.